 This type of window glazing creates a layer of vinyl between the glass panes.
 Laminated glass windows are the best solution for those who are concerned with home safety and security as they are resistant to shattering under impact.
 As well, this type of glazing is able to withstand harsh winds, rain, and other severe weather conditions.

 Similar to Low-E windows, tinted windows are also designed with an ultra-thin coating.
-However, in this distance, these layers changes to the window’s level of opacity in an effort to prevent light from entering the home.
+However, at this distance, these layers changes to the window’s level of opacity in an effort to prevent light from entering the home.
 Tinted windows are ideal for those who do not like a great deal of natural light and prefer privacy over a great view.
 There are many levels of tinting available, so they can be custom-designed to your preference.

 Double or triple-pane windows can be equipped with inert gases such as argon or krypton gas.
 These gases naturally resist heat flow and prevent condensation and frost from forming on your windows.
 Your home will be cool in the summer and toasty warm during the bitter cold winter months.